fairlearn/fairlearn/docs/user_guide/mitigation.rst

 :py:class:`sklearn.linear_model.LogisticRegression` or from
 :py:mod:`sklearn.svm`, it is also possible to threshold the predictions on the output of the decision function.
 Syntax-wise, this works exactly the same as specifying a threshold as in the previous examples.
+Note that if :code:`predict_method` is set to :code:`decision_function`, the default threshold will automatically be set to 0.

 .. doctest:: mitigation